cdklabs/node-sscaff/README.md

   a-empty-directory/
 ```

 If you are using version control, then you would need to add a `.gitkeep` file to the empty directory, since git does not track empty folders.
-For example,
+For example:

 ```
 my-first-template/